Sherman Alexie: Sexual harassment allegations

-On February 28, 2018, Alexie published a statement regarding accusations of sexual harassment against him by several women, to which he responded "Over the years, I have done things that have harmed other people" and apologized, while also admitting to having had an affair with author Litsa Dremousis, one of the accusers, whose specific charges he repudiated.
+On February 28, 2018, Alexie published a statement regarding accusations of sexual harassment against him by several women, to which Alexie responded: "Over the years, I have done things that have harmed other people", and apologized, while also admitting to having had an affair with author Litsa Dremousis, one of the accusers, whose specific charges he repudiated.
 Dremousis said that "she'd had an affair with Alexie, but had remained friends with him until the stories about his sexual behavior surfaced".
 She claimed that numerous women had spoken to her about Alexie's behavior.
-Dremousis's response initially appeared on her Facebook page and was subsequently reprinted in The Stranger on March 1, 2018.
+Dremousis' response initially appeared on her Facebook page and was subsequently reprinted in The Stranger on March 1, 2018.
 The allegations against Alexie were detailed in an NPR story five days later.

 The fallout from these accusations includes the Institute of American Indian Arts renaming its Sherman Alexie Scholarship as the MFA Alumni Scholarship.
 The blog Native Americans in Children's Literature has deleted or modified all references to Alexie.
-In February 2018 it was reported that the American Library Association, which had just awarded Alexie its Carnegie Medal for You Don't Have to Say You Love Me: A Memoir, was reconsidering, and in March it was confirmed that Alexie had declined the award and was postponing the publication of a paperback version of the memoir.
+In February 2018, it was reported that the American Library Association, which had just awarded Alexie its Carnegie Medal for You Don't Have to Say You Love Me: A Memoir, was reconsidering, and in March it was confirmed that Alexie had declined the award and was postponing the publication of a paperback version of the memoir.
 The American Indian Library Association rescinded its 2008 Best Young Adult Book Award from Alexie for The Absolutely True Diary of a Part-Time Indian, "to send an unequivocal message that Alexie's actions are unacceptable."

 Career

-Alexie published his first collection of poetry, The Business of Fancydancing: Stories and Poems, in 1992 through Hanging Loose Press.
+In 1992, Alexie published his first collection of poetry, The Business of Fancydancing: Stories and Poems through Hanging Loose Press.
 With that success, Alexie stopped drinking and quit school just three credits short of a degree.
 However, in 1995, he was awarded an honorary bachelor's degree from Washington State University.

 In 2005, Alexie became a founding board member of Longhouse Media, a non-profit organization that is committed to teaching filmmaking skills to Native American youth and using media for cultural expression and social change.
 Alexie has long supported youth programs and initiatives dedicated to supporting at-risk Native youth.